-Table 1: Table 1: Six Stages of an Equality Impact Assessment Stage Process Description This stage determines whether a full EqIA should be undertaken through 1 Initial Screening the completion of a series of questions.
-If the work is deemed to ' initial Screening potentially cause an adverse impact or discriminate against different groups within the community then an EqIA should be undertaken.
-Scoping and This stage defines the scope of the assessment which will take place.
-It 2 requires an understanding of what the activity is looking to achieve.
-A Defining series of questions about the work will be answered at this stage.
-Information The assessment should be based upon up-to-date and reliable 3 Gathering information which outlines the current state of the area which uses a variety of sources of information.
-This is the most important element of an EqIA.
-Information gathered in Making a Judgement the earlier stages is used to decide whether or not there is a potential for 4 the policy, strategy, procedure or function to result in a less favourable outcome on any group within the community or unlawful discrimination of any kind.
-The real value of completing an EqIA comes from the actions that will 5 Action Planning take place and the positive changes that will emerge through conducting the assessment.
-It is a legal requirement to publish the EqIA to allow the public to see 6 Publication and that the Council is actively engaged and committed to challenging Review potential discrimination, as well as improving service delivery.
-Progre against the action plan should be reviewed bi-annually.
+Table 1: Table 1: Six Stages of an Equality Impact Assessment Stage Process Description 1 Initial Screening This stage determines whether a full EqIA should be undertaken through the completion of a series of questions.
+If the work is deemed to potentially cause an adverse impact or discriminate against different groups within the community then an EqIA should be undertaken.
+2 Scoping and Defining This stage defines the scope of the assessment which will take place.
+It requires an understanding of what the activity is looking to achieve.
+A series of questions about the work will be answered at this stage.
+3 Information Gathering The assessment should be based upon up-to-date and reliable information which outlines the current state of the area which uses variety of sources of information.
+4 Making a Judgement This is the most important element of an EqIA.
+Information gathered in the earlier stages is used to decide whether or not there is a potential for the policy, strategy, procedure or function to result in a less favourable outcome on any group within the community or unlawful discrimination of any kind.
+5 Action Planning The real value of completing an EqIA comes from the actions that take place and the positive changes that will emerge through conduct the assessment.
+6 Publication and that pot It is a legal requirement to publish the EqIA to allow the public to see that the Council is actively engaged and committed to challenging potential discrimination, as well as improving service delivery.
+Progress against the action plan should be reviewed bi-annually.